HomeTrue North Blog

 4. Festival du Voyageur, Winnipeg

-The Festival du Voyageur brings together the cultural heritage of the French Canadian and the Métis in the most entertaining way.
-The life-size snow sculptures, food, music, and breathtaking winter backdrop make this event the most awaited one in Western central Canada.
-This 10-day of Canada winter festival celebrates the fur-trading past of Canada along with French culture via arts and crafts, entertainment, music, events, and food.
+The Festival du Voyageur brings together the cultural heritage of the French Canadian and the Métis making for a special winter experience in Central Canada.
+The 10-day Canada winter festival celebrates the fur-trading past of the country along its French culture via arts and crafts, entertainment, music, events, and food.
 More than 80,000 people participate in this event annually.

 • Location: Winnipeg

-• Main attractions: A torchlight walk, concerts, see the characters from Fort Gibraltar, French-Canadian cuisine
+• Main attractions: A torchlight walk, concerts, French-Canadian cuisine

 Crowd of people stand around an outdoor show at the winter Festival du Voyageur